anake-an/GradeManagementSystem/README.md

 ## 💡 Project Overview

-This application was originally created as part of an academic group project for the **Object-Oriented Programming (KP14203)** course at Universiti Malaysia Pahang (UMP).
+This application was originally created as part of an academic group project for the **Object-Oriented Programming (KP14203)** course at Universiti Malaysia Sabah (UMS).

 It has since been cleaned, restructured, and published here as a portfolio project by the contributor with proper credit to the original group members.